metosin/reitit/doc/ring/compiling_middleware.md

 (defn wrap-coerce-response
   "Pluggable response coercion middleware.
-  Expects a :coercion of type `reitit.coercion.protocol/Coercion` and :responses from route meta, otherwise does not mount."
+  Expects a :coercion of type `reitit.coercion.protocol/Coercion` and :responses from route meta, otherwise will do nothing."
   [handler]
   (fn
     ([request]